-In November 2015, we were delighted to be awarded Gold status by the Green Tourism Business Scheme (GTBS) for the second time.
+We were delighted to be awarded Gold status by the Green Tourism Business Scheme (GTBS) for the second time.
 Green Tourism is the largest sustainable certification programme of its kind and we very proudly sit as one of only 4 businesses in Brighton & Hove to hold this accreditation.

 This achievement was thanks to the good work of our very own Green Team who continually lead and support the implementation of green practices throughout the hotel to make daily operations more environmentally-friendly, without compromising on guest comfort.

 We are continually working to understand the environmental issues that can be associated with all our operations.
 Below are some examples of the ongoing actions we are taking: